Local sources we’ve used for rabbit supplies:

 - Ganado Feed – San Jose

 Andy’s Pet Shop sells a variety of hays (alfalfa, oat, orchard, and Oxbow Timothy) by the pound.
-SS Bunny Boarding usually buys large 100+ lb bales of hay from Sam’s Downtown Feed & Supply and Ganado Feed.
-Due to the risks of RHDV2, we would recommend storing hay for at least 3 months at room temperature or for a few weeks in a hot shed or garage to kill off any viruses before feeding.
+SS Bunny Boarding usually buys large 100+ lb bales of hay from Ganado Feed.
+Due to the risks of RHDV2, we would recommend storing hay for at least 3 months at room temperature or for a few weeks in a hot shed or garage to kill off any viruses before feeding

 Local rabbit rescues and shelters with rabbits for adoption: